nanyuan-he/ssMutPA/README.md

 `ssMutPA` is a single-sample mutation-based pathway analysis method.
 It integrates somatic mutation data with the protein-protein interaction network and calculates single-sample mutation-based pathway enrichment score (ssMutPES) using the local weighted and global propagation strategies.

+ssMutPA complements the current individualized pathway analysis approaches that focus on gene expression data and provide something new insight into the initiation and progression of cancer.
 ![A simple schema of the labyrinth](man/figure/introduce.jpg)